 This Monroe formula seemed to me very similar in many aspects to the behaviors that I had identified as conducive to the remote-viewing process.
 Each training week, I conducted an audit remote-viewing session to try to determine any improvement in Joe's performance.
 These audit sessions proved to be some of the most demonstrative training sessions I had the privilege of conducting with Joe.
 The YouTube playlist below shows three of these training sessions at The Monroe Institute circa 1984.
 I mixed the recordings with images to enhance the presentation.

 During one more of these training sessions at The Monroe Institute, I decided to use geographic coordinates of some unusual structures on the planet Mars that Puthoff had provided from a file he had been holding on to for some years.
-This was more of a challenge-target than the others.
-It has been said that with remote viewing, perceived distantance in space and distance in time are not limiting factors for the viewer.
-Apparently, conventional space/time as we under stand it simply doesn't appear to matter.
-The YouTube video below shows this fascinating challenge-target.
+This was more of a challenge target than the others.
+It has been said that with remote viewing, perceived distance in space and distance in time are not limiting factors for the viewer.
+Apparently, conventional space/time as we understand it simply doesn't appear to matter.
+The YouTube video below shows this fascinating challenge target.